El Salvador reopens probe into 1989 killing of 6 priests | DW | 06.01.2022

 When the Supreme Court found the amnesty had been unconstitutional, a judge ordered one of those officers, Colonel Guillermo Benavides, to return to prison, where he remains.

-After the amnesty was lifted, a lower court allowed an investigation into a group of military officers and former President Alfredo Cristiani in connection to the killings.
+After the amnesty was lifted, a lower court allowed an investigation into a group of military officers and former President Alfredo Cristiani in connection to the killings to move forward.

 However, the probe was ended when the officers appealed the case to the Supreme Court in 2019.

-The Criminal Chamber ordered "that those identified as the intellectual authors of the massacre not be investigated."
+The Criminal Chamber of the Supreme Court ordered "that those identified as the intellectual authors of the massacre not be investigated."

-The latest ruling pointed out that "the right of access to justice of the victims" had been "violated."
-Accordingly, the Constitutional Court, demanded that the Supreme Court's Criminal Chamber "modify" a 2020 resolution in which it closed the case.
+The latest ruling said that "the right of access to justice of the victims" had been "violated."
+Accordingly, the Constitutional Court demanded that the Supreme Court's Criminal Chamber "modify" a 2020 resolution in which it closed the case.

 Attorney General Delgado tweeted to confirm that "the case will be reopened."